gmatht/joshell/mass_file_management/README.md

 5. Store computed hashes for re-use (Matching on filesize, modification time and path)
 6. Match JPGs by EXIF date.

+## Current Utilities Here

+These utilties are very restricted and expiremental.

+"size_of_new_unique_files.pl": This file takes lists in `du -ab' file format and give a list of new files and the total amount of MB used by those new files.

+"mydeep.media": This creates sha256sums lists for removable media and keeps records of smartctl information to help identify the media later.

 ## Other programs

 ### rsync